FAU-LAP/CAMELS_drivers/andor_shamrock_500/README.md

-# NOMAD-CAMELS Driver for PID
+# NOMAD-CAMELS Driver for Andor Shamrock 500

-This package provides everything to run a PID Controller written for the measurement software [NOMAD-CAMELS](https://fau-lap.github.io/NOMAD-CAMELS/).\
+This package provides a driver of the Andor Shamrock 500 spectrometer for the measurement software [NOMAD CAMELS](https://fau-lap.github.io/NOMAD-CAMELS/).\
-This PID is implemented as a pure software PID and can take any channel as input and any channel as output.
+It uses [pylablib](https://pylablib.readthedocs.io/en/latest/devices/AndorShamrock.html) for communication.

 ## Documentation

-For more information and documentation visit [this page](https://fau-lap.github.io/NOMAD-CAMELS/doc/instruments/instruments.html).
+For more information and documentation visit the [CAMELS documentation](https://fau-lap.github.io/NOMAD-CAMELS/doc/instruments/instruments.html).